reinhart1010/nix/docs/en/linux/fdisk.md

 ---
 # fdisk

-A program for managing partition tables and partitions on a hard disk.
+Manage partition tables and partitions on a hard disk.
 See also: `partprobe`.
 More information: <https://manned.org/fdisk>.